Picking a travel blog name seems so simple, but there are many things to consider – find out what it takes to choose a name with longevity!

 Don't forget to enter in your text.Read more

 Any name you decide on should describe what the website is about.
 Some people take this a step further and name their travel blog after themselves.
 I do not recommend this as it does not lend well to the longevity of the travel blog.

 What happens when you want to bring in additional writers, or sell your travel blog business?
 Naming a travel blog after yourself makes it more difficult for growth.

 #2.
-Picking a Travel Blog Name for SEO
+Travel Blog Name for SEO

 Good examples may include travel and related words, a particular activity for a travel blogging niche you are entering, or a destination or region that you are focusing on.

 #3.
-Picking a Brand Friendly Travel Blog Name
+Brand Friendly Travel Blog Name